fenago/machine-learning-essentials-module1/lab_guides/lab_6.md

 **Theory**

-In the previous lab, we worked on data cleaning and wrangling.
+Earlier, we worked on data cleaning and wrangling.
 In this lab, we will learn the core topic of model building for making predictions.

 **Regression Analysis**